 When he was 18, Bob joined the Air Force and served in Keflavik, Iceland, where he jumped at a chance to become an announcer on Armed Forces Radio.

 As he learned the ropes as an announcer, he also developed an appreciation for the country music he was playing.
 The combination would carry him to legendary stations like KFOX, KGBS, KFI and KLAC in Los Angeles.
 Then, in April 1974, Bob took a job producing "American Country Countdown."
 Four years later, he took over as host, propelling the show to its place as a national and international institution.

-In January 2006, Bob launched The Country Top 40, currently distributed by Dial-Global.
+In January 2006, Bob launched The Country Top 40, currently distributed by Westwood One.
 He continues to produce and host specials like his highly popular "Christmas in America" and an annual year-end countdown show.